 Answers to this question are based on desk research, legal analysis on Dutch, German and French law and the acquis of the European Union, internet quickscans, two focus groups on hobby drones and 10 semi-structured interviews with stakeholders connected to hobby drone flying and experts on drones (including academics, practitioners, organisations).

 In this editorial, I sum up a number of conclusions on the regulation of horizontal privacy in the 21th century, especially focussing on two questions: the choice between ex ante and ex post regulation and the question of who should be the primary norm addressee.

-While current regulation of horizontal privacy is mosly ex post, given the difficulties connected to the enforcement of such legal doctrines, there is an argument for more ex ante regulation.
+While current regulation of horizontal privacy is mostly ex post, given the difficulties connected to the enforcement of such legal doctrines, there is an argument for more ex ante regulation.
 However, this would come at the price of restricting or prohibiting potentially unproblematic uses of technology by citizens.
-Similar difficult questions arise when assigning duties to a norm adressee.
+Similar difficult questions arise when assigning duties to a norm addressee.
 Should the state, internet providers or citizens be tasked with upholding privacy in horizontal relationships and ..... how?